AronVanAmmers/2gather/README.md

 * display BTC addresses for [ProTipHQ](https://www.indiegogo.com/projects/protip-peer-to-peer-tipping-for-the-web) integration
 * add a ChangeTip functionality ...?

+### Warning

+This distributed application (DApp) is under heavy development.
+As such the blockchain it uses gets reset frequently (we will note here when we feel the chain has stabilized and when our development slows down).
+We do not currently have a backup/export/import functionality for smart contract housed information (yet), so at this time when the blockchain resets all videos are lost and will have to be readded.

 ## Installation

 In general there are two ways in which to install the 2gather distributed application, an easy way (which we **highly** recommend), and a hard way.